DarkCoderSc/PowerRemoteShell/README.md

 A PowerShell module that can also function as a standalone script, enabling users to spawn either a bind or reverse shell.
 Additionally, it includes the capability to authenticate the shell session as a different Windows user.

+⚠ This project is not intended for production use, as network traffic is transmitted in clear text.
+It was created for Capture The Flag (CTF) challenges and certification labs.
+In the future, I may integrate additional protocols and encryption methods.
+For now, this script serves as a simplified solution to challenges I have encountered in CTFs and labs.
+Use it at your own risk and only with a full understanding of its intended purpose.

 ## Quick Setup

 ```powershell